crypto-org-chain/chain-docs/docs/getting-started/mainnet_validator.md

 ................................
 ```

 Where `"jailed": true` implies that the validator has been jailed.
-After the jailing period has passed, one can broadcast a `unjail` transaction to unjail the validator and resume its normal operations by
+After the jailing period has passed, one can broadcast an `unjail` transaction to unjail the validator and resume its normal operations by

 ```bash
 $ ./chain-maind tx slashing unjail --from [key_name] --chain-id crypto-org-chain-mainnet-1 --gas-prices 0.1basecro